2021-2022 Social Justice Fellows

 Previous grants have supported proposals that focus on issues that are both local and global.
 From youth development to elderly care; from political systems to individual recovery efforts, these projects have represented the same diversity as their recipients.
 The Social Justice Institute is proud to announce the current fellows:

-Evicted in Cleveland, Ohio: A Sociology of Displacement & the Role of the Court
+Evicted in Cleveland, Ohio: A Sociology of Displacement and the Role of the Court

 Investigating Neighborhood Contexts of Racial Inequities in Child Asthma Exacerbations